ericyd/blog/content/-draft-2024-in-review-my-favorite-album-releases.md

     * Released in 2023 but a really fun modern jazz album.
 It has that sound that I think turns off a lot of people, really shimmery keyboards, but I thought it was fun
 * _Parasols_, Orgone
     * Just an EP but it is solid!
+* _L'Impératrice_, Tako Tsubo
+    * A coworker described this as "Daft Punk style", which I don't agree with, but I do think it's a really fun album!
+* _Fronzoli_, Psychedlic Porn Crumpets
+    * I was OK on my first listen of this
+* _Wall Of Eyes_, The Smile
+    * This artist is a collab between the singer and guitarist of Radiohead and the drummer of Sons of Kemet!
+    * This is actually a pretty great album.
+Definitely will listen again.
+Mellow, but very strong songwriting.
+* _Vultures_, Ghostland Observatory
+    * Some good songs, but not sure I feel compelled to come back to it anytime soon.